shadowings-zy/tiny-node-faas/README.md

 {
   status: number, // status code, 0 is OK, 1 is ERROR
   message: string, // message of the result
+  data: {
     func: {
       id: number, // the id of the function
       path: string, // the path of the function
       fullPath: string, // the full path of the function }
+  }
 }
 ```